andris9/mailsplit/README.md

 someMessagStream.pipe(splitter).pipe(joiner).pipe(process.stdout);
 ```

-### Rewrite nodes with specific mime type
+### Rewrite specific nodes

-`Rewriter` is a simple helper class to modify nodes with specific mime type, eg 'text/html'.
+`Rewriter` is a simple helper class to modify nodes that match a filter function.
 You can pipe a Splitter stream directly into a Rewriter and pipe Rewriter output to a Joiner.

 Rewriter takes the following argument:

   * **filterFunc** gets the current node as argument and starts processing it if `filterFunc` returns true

-Once Rewriter finds a matchin node, it emits the following event:
+Once Rewriter finds a matching node, it emits the following event:

   * *'node'* with an object argument `data`
     * `data.node` includes the current node with headers